 Learn more about Mexican insurance for driving after dark at MexicanInsuranceStore.com

 What are the risks of night driving in Mexico?

-Whether you drive on a highway or in a city, the lack of sunlight can be disorienting if you are unfamiliar with an area.
+Whether you drive on a highway or in a city, the lack of sunlight can be disorienting.
 Some of the risks to consider include:

-- Community layout — Although some communities are well-organized, you may find that curving streets, missing road signs, and dirt roads lead to a lack of certainty in trying to reach a location.
+- Community layout — Some communities are well-organized.
+However, you may find that curving streets, missing road signs, and dirt roads lead to a lack of certainty in trying to reach a location.
 While GPS could help, don’t count on it.
 Wait for daylight so that you can see well and ask for driving directions as necessary.

-- Road damage — If you encounter potholes, speed bumps, or other road features or damage at night, you could find yourself stuck because of a vehicle mishap.
-Mexican car insurance can prove helpful as you call for emergency roadside service, but even communicating your location at night could be hit and miss.
+- Road damage — If you encounter potholes, speed bumps, or other road features or damage at night, you could find yourself stuck.
+Again, Mexican car insurance can prove helpful as you call for emergency roadside service.
+Communicating your location at night could be hit and miss, however.

 Animals – in addition to wild animals in rural and open spaces, you can also encounter horses and cattle in rural settings while you drive.
 Your risk of hitting such animals at night is greater, and an unexpected reaction could leave you in a wrecked vehicle and stranded.
 The # 1 reason NOT to drive at night in Mexico is the real possibility of hitting farm animals on the highway.